JunhaoW3/tp/docs/UserGuide.md

 Examples:

-* `list` followed by `delete 2` deletes the 2nd client in the displayed clients list.
+* `activelist` followed by `delete 2` deletes the 2nd client in the displayed clients list.
 * `find alex` followed by `delete 1` deletes the 1st client in the results of the `find` command.

 <br>